johnwesleyquintero/wesai-np/README.md

 - **Favorites:** Mark important notes as favorites for quick and easy access.

 ### AI-Powered by Google Gemini
+- **Multi-Mode AI Assistant:** The core of the application is a versatile AI assistant with three distinct modes for different tasks:
+    - **Knowledge Assistant:** Engage in a conversation with your notes.
+Ask complex questions and receive synthesized answers with direct links to the source notes for verification.
+    - **Service Responder:** Transform your notes into an operational playbook.
+Paste a customer inquiry, and the AI will use your knowledge base to draft a professional, empathetic, and platform-compliant response.
+It's specifically trained to avoid direct links, protecting your third-party marketplace accounts.
+    - **General Assistant:** Your creative and strategic partner.
+Use this mode for brainstorming, drafting content, and asking general questions.
+It maintains a continuous conversational memory, allowing for natural follow-up questions.
 - **Semantic Search:** Go beyond simple keyword matching to find notes based on their conceptual meaning and context.
-- **AI Chat:** Engage in a conversation with your notes.
-Ask complex questions and receive synthesized answers with links to the source notes.
 - **Inline AI Assistant:** Select any text in the editor to:
     - Fix spelling and grammar.
     - Adjust the tone (e.g., professional, casual, concise).